Highest Peaks in Pakistan: above 8000 meter

 Members of the group had tried to climb Broad Peak just weeks ahead.
 Even so, they missed summiting the mountain due to being alone by accessorial oxygen or a base camp.

 This peak is situated on the Pakistan-China border and makes up part of the Gasherbrum massif.
-It’s just eight kilometers from well-known Pakistan Mountain K2.
+It’s just eight kilometers from the well-known Pakistan Mountain K2.
 It has long been talked over that Broad Peak has two summits.

 5. Gasherbrum II – 8035 meters